Engineering Management ×12

 Communicate early, communicate often, communicate clearly, repeat to get through to everyone, give context, give the vision, communicate.

-I looked through the books I read about communication, but don’t have anything outstanding to share.
-I imagine that Harvard Business Review’s On Communication is good, but—you tell me.
+I looked through the books I read about communication, and Harvard Business Review’s On Communication is one good option to learn more.

 Another point is to delegate, and to actually delegate.
 I believe you can’t and you don’t want to do everything yourself, but I’ve seen peers try that.
 If something’s important to them, they do it themselves, or monitor (micro-manage?) it closely.

 In a way, we’re at “what” and “how” again.
-If you dive in so deeply that you’re worrying about “how” something is done, then perhaps you’ll also find it difficult to delegate.
+If you dive in so deeply that you’re worrying about “how” something is done, then perhaps it also becomes difficult to delegate that work.
 Increase your altitude, and focus on the “what.”
 Give that to your team, and take care of other priorities (like the people that make your team).

 Is this a real management idea or tip?
 I’m not sure.
 But trust is fundamental, and if there’s one thing that can interfere with the smooth handling of our work and the smooth operation of our teams, then it may also be trust-related.
 Or mistrust-related.